cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                 http://www.CrypTool.de
                 http://www.CrypTool.pl

-Since mid 2006 about 3000 CrypTool packages are downloaded per month -- with a growing trend (more than 1/3 of the current downloads request the English version).
+Since mid 2007 more than 3000 CrypTool packages are downloaded per month -- with a growing trend (more than 1/3 of the current downloads request the English version).